iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Global Lipschitz Gradient, Strong Smoothness, Equivalence and Implications.md

 #### **Proposition 1 | Lipschitz Gradient Implications**

 > Globally Lipchitz Gradient $\nabla f$ implies condition 1, 2 are true.
-Mathematically, let \[0\] denote the statement that the gradient is globally lipscthiz continuous, let \[?\] denotes the item number for the above listed conditions, then I wish to say that
+Mathematically, let \[0\] denote the statement that the gradient is globally Lipschitz continuous, let \[?\] denotes the item number for the above listed conditions, then I wish to say that
 > * $[0]\implies [2]$,
 > * $[0]\implies [1]$,
 > * $[1]\implies [2]$.